UffizziCloud/docs/docs/references/uffizzi-ci.md

 - `{topic_branch}` ← `main` or
 - `{topic_branch}` ← `{topic_branch}`

-Note that this design is changing with the next release of Uffizzi CI, such that all pull requests will be previewed for a given project.
+Note that this design may change in a future release of Uffizzi CI, such that all pull requests will be previewed for a given project.

 !!!
 Important
     If the Compose file in a base and head branches do not match for a given pull request, Uffizzi will use the Compose file in the head branch (i.e. the merging branch) as the preview configuration.